HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## The expanding landscape of structured data

 Over the past 18 months, there have been significant changes in the structured data landscape.
-In 2023, Google deprecated rich results for **FAQs** and **HowTos** from its search engine results pages (SERP) ([source](https://developers.google.com/search/blog/2023/08/howto-faq-changes)).
-In November 2024, Google will also remove the **Sitelinks Search Box** from search results ([source](https://developers.google.com/search/docs/appearance/structured-data/sitelinks-searchbox)).
+In 2023, Google deprecated rich results for `FAQs` and `HowTos` from its search engine results pages (SERP) ([source](https://developers.google.com/search/blog/2023/08/howto-faq-changes)).
+In November 2024, Google will also remove the sitelinks search box from search results ([source](https://developers.google.com/search/docs/appearance/structured-data/sitelinks-searchbox)).
 However, in parallel, there has been a new wave of innovation and expansion in using structured data from both Google and Bing.

 ### **Key developments in 2023-2024:**